simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 ### 8. User changes locale

 For most screens, mobile stores the translations for all languages.
 Since a questionnaire's layout is driven by server, translations are also stored on server-side.
-When user changes a locale, a sync gets triggerd on mobile.
-We leveraged this behaviour of mobile to communicate layouts with new translations from server to mobile.
+When user changes a locale, a sync gets triggered on mobile.
+We leverage this behaviour of mobile to communicate layouts with new translations from server to mobile.

 We're storing locale inside Questionnaire sync resource's `process_token` (_another aspect where questionnaires differ from other sync resources_).
 When a user changes locale, Server **resyncs** all questionnaires to Mobile because of mismatch between user & process token's locale.

-### 9. FAQs
+### 9. Other features and points of note

 1. Dynamic forms are backward & forward compatible
     - When a new questionnaire version is released, the app can continue to work with responses of previous version.